 Gabriel Cortez is a poet, educator, and organizer based in the Bay Area, California.
 His work has appeared in Poem-A-Day by The Academy of American Poets, The New York Times, The Rumpus, The Breakbeat Poets Anthology Volume 4, and elsewhere.
-A VONA, Poetry Incubator, and #BARS workshop alum, he has received awards from the Rainin Foundation, the National Performance Network, the University of California, Palette Poetry, and Yerba Buena Center for the Arts.
-Gabriel is the inaugural poet in residence at The Ecology Center and Shelterwood Collective, where he uses poetry and arts education to uplift local legacies of resistance rooted in environmental justice and food and land sovereignty.
+A VONA, Poetry Incubator, and #BARS workshop alum, he has received awards from the Gerbode Foundation, the Rainin Foundation, the National Performance Network, the University of California, Palette Poetry, and Yerba Buena Center for the Arts.
+He is pursuing his MFA in Creative Writing at St. Mary’s College of California.
+Gabriel’s debut one person show, Between Two Rising Seas, debuts at Movimiento de Arte y Cultura Latino Americana (MACLA) in Fall 2027.

 Gabriel is of Black, white, and Panamanian descent.
 His work explores power, identity, belonging, and gold teeth.